keysmet/keysmet-doc/api.md

 Alias: `flashcolor`

-Flash key for `ms` milliseconds and progressively revert to original color.
+Flashes key for `ms` milliseconds and progressively revert to original color.

 ```lua
 setColor(1, 0xff0000)  -- Key is set to red